Lancaster-Physics-Phys389-2020/phys389-2020-project-Hinlo/Complete Simulation/README.txt

 AtmosphereSupportFunctions.py
 (No User Action Required)

 Imports CosmicRay class from CosmicRayClass.py.
-User may make adjustments to this file to adjust the initial parameters of each cosmic ray.
+User may edit this file to adjust the initial parameters of each cosmic ray.
 Contains Three Functions.
 The BunchFunction function creates a list of the cosmic rays to be used in the simulation and sets their initial parameters.
 These can be adjusted by the user if desired but are